These blueberry granola bars are crazy easy and crazy good. You just mix, warm briefly, press into a pan, and chill for snack time.

-What’s extra wonderful about these no-bake blueberry peanut butter granola bars, though, is that they’re so very easy to assemble.
-You just mix the dry ingredients together, heat up the peanut butter and honey briefly (which I did on the stovetop, but you can microwave it, as well!), mix it all together, press it into a pan and let it chill for a couple of hours to set.
+Simple and delicious.
+These no-bake blueberry granola bars have saved me more than once this week!
+Mix the dry ingredients together, heat up the peanut butter and honey briefly, mix it all together, press it into a pan and let it chill for a couple of hours to set.
 Done.
 Snack time is ready.
 And it’s mighty tasty.

-Whether you’re out on the trail or in your backyard (or running errands in the car and the kids are losing it and you need a snack savior stat, ya feel me moms and dads?), these granola bars will be your new BFF.
-They are hearty enough for on-the-go breakfasts, too, in case we’re already thinking about the crazy school day morning rushes!
-Maybe we’re not.
-I’m not there yet with my kids, though I do love walking around the aisles and aisles of school supplies.
+- Perfect portable snack.
+Whether you’re out on the trail or in your backyard, these granola bars will be your new BFF.
+They are hearty enough for on-the-go breakfasts, too, in case of crazy school day morning rushes!

 Ingredients